If you're looking for the best capture card to record your gameplay, we're here to help you with your search.

 - AVerMedia Live Gamer Duo

 - GENKI ShadowCast

 Best Capture Card All-Rounder - Elgato HD60 S+ Capture Card

-Elgato are a name that in reality needs no introduction, especially when it comes to capture cards.
+Elgato is a name that in reality needs no introduction, especially when it comes to the best capture cards.

 You'll find there's support for recording 1080p video at 60fps, which should allow for smooth gameplay whether you're streaming over Twitch or uploading to YouTube.

 Read More: How To Record Gameplay For YouTube

 If you are new to the whole streaming scene, plugging a capture card in and setting it up can be quite a daunting prospect, but luckily, the HD60 S+ features some bundled software that looks to simplify the process.